May is Mental Health Awareness Month. It highlights the importance of mental well-being and helps reduce the stigma around mental illness.

 DSM-5 Criteria

-The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) outlines criteria for mental illness.
-Unlike physical conditions that can be measured with lab values, these diagnoses rely on subjective assessments.
+The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) provides the criteria used to diagnose mental illness.

 Medical Conditions to Rule Out

-• Neurological diseases such as Parkinson’s or dementia
+Neurological diseases such as Parkinson’s disease or dementia

 Conventional Treatment Approaches